Jatin2897/Jatin2897/README.md

 - 👋 Hi, I’m @Jatin2897
 - 👀 I’m interested in travelling and exploring new places
-- 🌱 I’m currently learning Web developement
+- 🌱 I’m currently working at Axxela as a trainee analyst
-- 💞️ I’m looking to collaborate on
 - 📫 You can reach me through my insta id jatingarg765.